Bulging Disc In Thoracic Spine

 Radiculopathy

-Radiculopathy is a medical term used to describe a condition that occurs when there is a compression or irritation of the spinal nerve.
-This can occur in the cervical, thoracic, and lumbar spine.
-It can be caused by a disc bulge, disc herniation, facet overgrowth, ligament overgrowth, bone spurs, and other conditions that narrow the spinal canal and neuroforamen.
+Radiculopathy is a medical term used to describe a condition that occurs when there is compression or irritation of a spinal nerve.
+This can happen in any part of the spine: cervical, thoracic, or lumbar.
+Common causes include disc bulge, disc herniation, facet overgrowth, ligament overgrowth, and bone spurs.
+Specifically, bone spurs in the thoracic spine can significantly contribute to nerve compression, leading to mid-back pain and radiating symptoms such as numbness or tingling.
+These conditions narrow the spinal canal and neuroforamen, the openings through which spinal nerves exit, exacerbating the discomfort and functional impairments associated with radiculopathy.

 The irritated or compressed nerve can cause pain both locally as well as along the path of the nerve.
 Patients with thoracic radiculopathy often complain of burning, sharp pain that radiates across the chest wall and into the abdomen.